cristian-grecu/ELEC391-quartus-modelsim-tutorial/README.md

 built-in to Quartus, but this allows you to run the programmer as a stand-alone tool.

-You should also install version 18.1 of the [University Program extensions](https://www.intel.com/content/www/us/en/programmable/support/training/university/materials-software.html?&ifup_version=18.1).
-Ignore the warning of a version mismatch with Quartus Prime.
-(You do not need to download the Linux SD Card image.)

 If you have problems installing the software, please contact your TA during your lab session in the first week of class.